MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/microsoft-store.md

 - **Frictionless install** - The Microsoft Store provides a consistent and user friendly install experience across [all Windows 10 apps](https://www.microsoft.com/en-us/store/apps/windows?icid=CNavAppsWindowsApps), making it easy for all customers to install your PWA, regardless of technical comfort level.

 - **Business insights** - The [Windows Dev Center dashboard](https://docs.microsoft.com/en-us/windows/uwp/publish/using-the-windows-dev-center-dashboard) for the Microsoft Store provides you with [detailed analytics](https://docs.microsoft.com/en-us/windows/uwp/publish/analytics) about everything from how many Windows customers your PWA has reached to how they're using it and what they have to say.
-You can also find metrics on app health, ad usage, and more.
+You can also find metrics and telemetry data on app health, ad usage, and more.

 - **Monetization, promotional, and engagement opportunities** - The [Store Services](https://docs.microsoft.com/en-us/windows/uwp/monetize/) and [Microsoft Advertising](https://developer.microsoft.com/en-us/store/monetize/ads-in-apps) SDKs provide a host of options to [monetize](https://developer.microsoft.com/en-us/store/monetize) and [promote](https://developer.microsoft.com/en-us/store/promote-your-apps) your app and [engage](https://developer.microsoft.com/en-us/store/engage) with your customers on Windows.
 In-app purchases, Microsoft Store add campaigns, A/B feature testing experiments, and detailed customer feedback and bug reporting are just some of the many tools you have at your disposal.